markbellingham/WebServices/README.md

 - An Ajax based front end to restrieve the data and display it in a suitable format using library based routines for an enhanced user interface

+The Documents folder contains the basic sql scripts and assignment specification

 For more information about how the above was implemented, please refer to the assignment report pdf